The $100,000 H-1B Visa Fee Shock: What It Means for Indian Startups, Jobs, Real Estate, and Stocks

 Visa programs: Subclass 482 (Temporary Skill Shortage) and 189 (Skilled Independent).

-Cost: AUD 4,640 (~$3,000) for main applicant.
+Cost: AUD 4,640 (~$3,000) for the main applicant.

 Upside: Points-based system favors young, educated migrants; booming tech and healthcare sectors.
 Indians are already the second-largest migrant group in Australia.